Multi-Time Attention Networks for Irregularly Sampled Time Series

 We use the labeled data in all three data sets to conduct classification experiments.
-The PhysioNet and MIMIC III problems are whole time series classification.
+The PhysioNet and MIMIC III problems are whole time series classification problems.
 Note that for the human activity dataset, we classify each time point in the time series.
 We treat this as a smoothing problem and condition on all available observations when producing the classification at each time-point (similar to labeling in a CRF).
-We use bidirectional RNNs as the RNN-based baselines for human activity dataset.
+We use bidirectional RNNs as the RNN-based baselines for the human activity dataset.
 We randomly divide each data set into a training set containing 80\% of the time series, and a test set containing the remaining 20\% of instances.
 We use 20\% of the training set for validation.
 We repeat each experiment five times using different random seeds to initialize the model parameters.
 Due to class imbalance in the Physionet and MIMIC-III data sets, we assess classification performance using area under the ROC curve (the AUC score).
 For the Human Activity dataset, we evaluate models using accuracy.